lzake/ForeverNotes/README.md

 # ForeverNotes
 * Note Taking App with a twist - the MySQL on AWS is set to stream across 3 continents, so not even a nuke could get rid of what you put in here.
-Encrypted by SHA256, this will last ~1 billion years.
+Encrypted by SHA256, this will last ~1 billion years, or for the current entirety of Google's computing resources, about 104 years.

 ## Tech:
     Amazon Web Services: